South Kerry Greenway

 The first section of the South Kerry Greenway opened to the public in December 2025, offers a 3.1 km stretch from Golden’s of Kells to just beyond the former Kells Train Station — once part of the scenic Farranfore-Valentia Harbour railway line, now a cherished heritage site and community hub.

-- Vehicular and pedestrian access is available from both ends.
+Car parking and and pedestrian access is available from both ends.
+Toilet facilities are available for public use at Golden's of Kells.

 - The main car parking area and a pedestrian access is situated at Golden’s of Kells.
 This is a temporary arrangement.
 A permanent car park and accessible access will be constructed at a later date.
 (Please note: The temporary access at Golden's is steep and not suitable for wheelchairs or buggies). https://maps.app.goo.gl/y9PAJaAHuRaVgXmB6